-While most people understand the need to exercise, many of us struggle to maintain a regular workout routine.
+While most people understand the need to exercise, many fitness enthusiasts struggle to maintain a regular workout routine.

-In a lot of cases, that’s because the benefits of regular exercise can seem kind of vague.
+In many cases, that’s because the benefits of physical activity can seem kind of vague.

-One way around this problem is setting and working toward fitness goals.
+One way around this problem is by setting and working toward specific fitness goals.